joeyespo/grip/README.md

 Alternatively, you could just run `grip` and visit [localhost:5000/AUTHORS.md][AUTHORS.md] since grip supports relative URLs.

 You can combine the previous examples.
-You can also specify a hostname instead of a port.
-Or provide both:
+Or specify a hostname instead of a port.
+Or provide both.

 ```bash
 $ grip AUTHORS.md 80